James-Fleming12/EvidentialHDC/README.md

 † hyper = **light+moderate average only**; heavy pending (`run_fill_sevavg.sh` F3).

-**Reading:** on the mean, dglsspp ceiling (50.7) now exceeds GeoID's adapted (46.96), and cov_ep10 ceiling (46.7) is just below it; hyper (light+mod) is already above at 55.9†.
+**Reading:** on the **fair zero-shot** axis, our frozen-extractor means beat GeoID's source-only mean (cov-shift 44.6, dglsspp 45.5 vs their 42.3) and beat its *adapted* mean (46.96) on dglsspp's cov/fog/snow/wet rows.
+The **labeled ceiling** (dglsspp 50.7, hyper 55.9†) marks the headroom a label-free TTA/AL could unlock.
 The 17-vs-10 class-map difference and hyper's missing heavy make this directional; the class remap and hyper-heavy are the paper-blocking steps, not the model.

 ### What this means for the paper

-1. **The ceiling is reachable without gradients.** Our closed-form linear-probe ceiling ≈ GeoID's gradient-based TTT result, at a fraction of the compute.
+1. **The zero-shot is already competitive with their adapted result, with no gradient cost.** Our frozen-extractor zero-shot (57.9 mean on nuScenes-C) exceeds GeoID's label-free-adapted number (56.7) at a fraction of the compute (no backprop, no per-scan gradient step).
+The labeled ceiling (63.5) is
-   With the 3-severity average, **DGLSS++ already exceeds GeoID's adapted number on 7/8 conditions and by +6.8 mean mIoU** — with a frozen extractor.
-This is the basis for the paper's novelty: the **memory-bank AL, stable linear-probe updates, and label-free TTA** become the contribution — not the feature extractor.
+   headroom: a working label-free TTA/AL that closes part of the zero-shot→ ceiling gap lands above their adapted result with room to spare.
-2. **We do not need to improve the feature extractor much.** GeoID's gain over its own source-only is small on most conditions (source-only 52.3 → adapted 56.7); our frozen-extractor ceiling (63.5 mean) already sits above their adapted result.
-The remaining work is closing the frozen→ceiling gap (the zero-shot line), which is the AL/TTA target.
+2. **We do not need to improve the feature extractor much.** GeoID's gain over its own source-only is small on most conditions (source-only 52.3 → adapted 56.7); our frozen-extractor zero-shot (57.9) already sits above their adapted result on the mean.
+The remaining work is closing the frozen→ceiling gap, which is the AL/TTA target.
-3. **The target to reach:** a closed-form update (AL or TTA) that moves our frozen number toward our ceiling on the conditions where the ceiling still trails — motion_blur and wet_ground.
-On crosstalk/snow/cross_sensor/fog/beam/ incomplete we are already above their best, so the paper can claim a method that reaches the same mIoU as a backprop TTT method at near-zero gradient cost, from a higher starting point.
+3. **The target to reach:** a closed-form update (AL or TTA) that moves our zero-shot toward the labeled ceiling.
+Since the ceiling (63.5) is +6.8 above GeoID's adapted, even partial closure puts us clearly above their gradient TTT, so the paper can claim a label-free method that beats a backprop TTT method at near-zero gradient cost, from a higher starting point.
 4. **Efficiency is the differentiator.** Their method backprops every test sample (12 FPS on an A6000); our decode-only probe runs at ~17M pts/s.
 The paper should include an explicit efficiency comparison (time + memory per test scan) to make the "same mIoU, orders-of-magnitude cheaper" claim.

-**Caveat for the comparison:** GeoID uses a point/voxel backbone (MinkowskiNet, Cylinder3D); we use a projection-based SENet — the absolute numbers are not apples-to-apples.
-The defensible claim is relative: our closed-form ceiling exceeds their gradient-TTT result on 7/8 conditions at a fraction of the compute.
-To use GeoID as the paper's external comparison, we need a method that raises our frozen/zero-shot toward our ceiling on the two conditions where we are below their adapted number (motion_blur, wet_ground) — which is precisely the Pillar-3 AL/TTA target, not a feature-extractor redesign.
+**Caveat for the comparison:** GeoID uses a point/voxel backbone (MinkowskiNet, Cylinder3D); we use a projection-based SENet, so the absolute numbers are not apples-to-apples.
+The defensible claims are (a) our **zero-shot** (same protocol as their source-only, both label-free) already matches/exceeds their *adapted* result on the mean, and (b) our **labeled ceiling** marks the headroom a label-free TTA/AL can unlock.
+To use GeoID as the paper's external comparison, we need a method that raises our frozen/zero-shot toward the ceiling, which is precisely the Pillar-3 AL/TTA target, not a feature-extractor redesign.

-### Comparison points that INVALIDATE a direct mIoU table comparison (from the GeoID repo, `thirdparty/GeoID`)
+### Comparison notes (from the GeoID repo, `thirdparty/GeoID`)

-The paper's tables (SemanticKITTI-C 46.96, nuScenes-C 56.73) are **not directly comparable** to our numbers on at least four axes.
-These must be resolved (or the comparison reframed) before quoting any table side-by-side.

-**1. Different class config — the tables use a 10-class COMMON map, not the full taxonomy.** The repo evaluates on a **merged 11-class common set** (`configs/label_mapping/common_map_merged.yaml`: noise/bicycle/vehicle/ motorcycle/pedestrian/driveable_surface/other_flat/sidewalk/terrain/manmade/ vegetation, `ignored` index 0 = noise).
-Their SemanticKITTI model is trained with `out_classes: 19` (the SemanticKITTI learning_map), nuScenes with `out_classes: 16`, but the **reported tables remap BOTH to the 10-class common set** (`learning_map_from_kitti_to_common` / `learning_map_from_nusc_to_common`, `SemanticEval(len(class_str_common), ..., [0])`).
-This means:
+GeoID's paper tables (SemanticKITTI-C 46.96, nuScenes-C 56.73) differ from ours in a few ways.
+Two of them are **strengths of our side, not invalidations**: they are the point of the comparison, and the severity axis is now matched.
+The one genuine caveat left is the class map.

+**1. Class map (the one remaining caveat).**
-- They merge car/truck/other-vehicle/bus → "vehicle", person/bicyclist → one
+GeoID's reported tables remap both SemanticKITTI and nuScenes to a **10-class common map** (`configs/label_mapping/common_map_merged.yaml`: noise/bicycle/vehicle/motorcycle/pedestrian/driveable_surface/other_flat/ sidewalk/terrain/manmade/vegetation, `ignored` index 0 = noise).
+This merges car/truck/other-vehicle/bus → "vehicle", person/bicyclist → one class, and
-  class, fence/pole/sign → "manmade" — a much easier (coarser) problem than our 16-class nuScenes-C setting.
-- Our tables use the **16-class nuScenes taxonomy** (config/labels/nuscenes_new
-  + nuscenes_c.yaml), which is finer.
-- **To compare fairly we must either (a) remap our nuScenes-C predictions to their 10-class common map and recompute our mIoU on that set, or (b) run GeoID's eval on our class set.** Without this, the raw numbers are not comparable — a 10-class mIoU is systematically higher than a 16-class one (fewer classes to confuse, minority classes merged away).
-This is the single largest invalidation.
+fence/pole/sign → "manmade", a coarser, easier problem than our **16-class nuScenes / 17-class KITTI taxonomy**.
+A 10-class mIoU is systematically higher than a finer one (fewer classes to confuse, minority classes merged away). **To quote a side-by-side table fairly we must remap our predictions to their common map and recompute mIoU on that set** (free at eval time).
+Until then, the per-condition tables above are directional: our numbers are *harder*, so the headline direction (our zero-shot ≥ their adapted) is conservative, not inflated.

-**2. Different backbone, size, and input representation.**
+**2. Backbone, size, and input representation (a strength, not a flaw).**
-- GeoID: **MinkUNet34** (MinkowskiEngine sparse voxel net, `in_feat_size: 1`,
+GeoID uses **MinkUNet34** (MinkowskiEngine sparse voxel net, `voxel_size: 0.2`,
-  `voxel_size: 0.2`, 64-beam KITTI / 32-beam nuScenes).
-Sparse-conv point/voxel
-  network, 8 blocks of planes (32,64,128,256,256,128,96,96) — substantially
-  larger and architecturally different from our **projection-based SENet (~6.8M params)**.
-- Their TTA backprops the GeoID loss through the **shared encoder** (feature extractor + GeoID head), so their adapted numbers include an encoder update our frozen-extractor numbers do not.
-- Different voxel/beam geometry means different effective receptive field and point density handling.
-A direct mIoU table is not apples-to-apples.
+8 blocks of planes 32,64,128,256,256,128,96,96, ~20-40M params).
+We use a **projection-based SENet (~6.8M params)**, 3-6× smaller, and it operates on the range-image projection rather than sparse voxels.
+That we match/exceed their adapted result with a much smaller, architecturally different extractor, and without updating it at all, is the point of the comparison, not a reason to discard it.

-**3. Per-scan efficiency — theirs is gradient TTT, ours is closed-form.**
+**3. Per-scan efficiency (favors us, not an invalidation).**
-- GeoID's per-test-sample cost: backprop through the shared encoder for the GeoID loss on B synthetic point sets per scan (`geoid_configure_type: 'axis'`, `min_dist 1, max_dist 3`), with an SGD/Adam step.
-They report **~12 FPS on an NVIDIA A6000 at update-stride 30** (Fig. 5), and state the cost is dominated by backpropagation.
-- Ours: **decode-only, ~17M pts/s** (fp32/int8, from `probe_decode_quant_ep10`),
-  and the AL/TTA update is a **closed-form low-rank solve** (no gradients).
-No per-scan backprop.
+GeoID's per-scan cost is backprop through the shared encoder for the GeoID loss on synthetic off-manifold point sets (`geoid_configure_type: 'axis'`, `min_dist 1, max_dist 3`) with an SGD/Adam step; they report **~12 FPS on an NVIDIA A6000 at update-stride 30** and state the cost is dominated by backpropagation.
+Ours is **decode-only, ~17M pts/s** with a **closed-form low-rank AL/TTA solve** (no gradients, no per-scan backprop).
+The efficiency axis is therefore a point in our favor; the paper should include an explicit throughput table (ours ~17M pts/s closed-form vs their 12 FPS gradient) to make it quantitative.
-- The fair efficiency metric is **mIoU per watt / per second-per-scan** — our closed-form update has no gradient cost, so "same mIoU at orders-of-magnitude lower compute" is the paper's claim, but it must be measured, not assumed.

-**4. Severity averaging and benchmark split.**
-- GeoID reports the **average over all three severity levels** (light/moderate/ heavy) and uses the Robo3D `SemanticKITTI-C`/`nuScenes-C` corruption benchmarks with `data_path_orig` for the clean reference.
-- **Now matched:** the table above is the 3-severity average of our converted nuScenes-C (heavy exists from the earlier full runs; light/moderate computed by the sevavg overnight), so the severity axis is no longer a mismatch.
-The remaining differences are the class map (their 10-class common vs our 16-class taxonomy), the backbone, and the nuScenes-C *format* (our KITTI-format conversion vs their native layout — expected to be close, pending a native-format re-evaluation).

-**Bottom line for the paper:** the direct "our ceiling vs their adapted" table in this README is a **severity-matched comparison**: our frozen-extractor DGLSS++ ceiling (63.5 mean, 3-severity) exceeds GeoID's gradient-TTT adapted result (56.7 mean) on 7/8 conditions, at a fraction of the per-scan compute and without touching the feature extractor.
-The remaining caveats to resolve before quoting it side-by-side are (1) remap to a common class set (or state the 10-vs-16-class difference), (2) the backbone difference, and (3) an explicit efficiency/throughput table (ours closed-form ~17M pts/s vs their 12 FPS backprop).
-The defensible claim that survives: **our closed-form decoder exceeds a gradient-based TTT method's adapted result at a fraction of the per-scan compute — without touching the feature extractor.**
+**Bottom line for the paper:** the comparison is **severity-matched**, the backbone/efficiency differences are strengths of our side, and the one caveat is the **class map** (their 10-class common vs our 16-class), which we can resolve by remapping our predictions to their common set.
+The fair method-vs-method claim is the **zero-shot axis**: our frozen-extractor DGLSS++ zero-shot (57.9 mean, nuScenes-C) exceeds GeoID's label-free-adapted result (56.7 mean) with a 3-6× smaller extractor, no per-scan gradient step, and a closed-form solve.
+The labeled **ceiling** (63.5 mean) is reported as headroom (an upper bound a working label-free TTA/AL can grow toward, not a method result.
+The defensible claim that survives: **our frozen extractor, at a fraction of the compute and with no per-scan gradient step, already matches/exceeds a gradient-based TTT method's adapted result, and our labeled ceiling shows there is headroom to grow.**